Referencing resources

 ), they must be escaped.

-While it is obviously convenient to reference tables, datasets, and projects by their name, this presents a challenge if these resources get renamed over time.
+While it is obviously convenient to reference tables, datasets, and workflows by their name, this presents a challenge if these resources get renamed over time.
 In order to avoid code breakage due to renames, each resource has a 4-character (lowercase, alphanumeric) referenceId associated with it.
 This identifier will always be unique to the relevant scope — that is, a table's referenceId

 One of the easiest ways to find the referenceId is to look at your URL bar.
-For example, if we navigate to the daily observations table in the GHCN dataset, our URL will be: https://redivis.com/datasets/7br5-41440fjzk/tables/6fff-2djw7v7mw.
+For example, if we navigate to the daily observations table in the GHCN dataset, our URL will be: .
 Here you can see that the dataset's full identifier is 7br5-41440fjzk

 .
 The referenceId is the first part of this identifier: 7br5